Dumitrescu-Alexandru/TSignal/README.md

 ProtBERT will automatically be downloaded to sp_data/models folder when training with <tune_bert> parameter set to true.

-The base fasta file needs to be in the correct folder (refer to Section 2).
+The base fasta file needs to be in the correct folder for training (refer to Section 2).

 ### 3.1 Using our deployment model